-"You know, she's likely in the restroom," Cliff said.
-"If we just wait a minute or two—"
+"You know, I'll bet she's in the bog," Cliff said.
+"If we jus' wait a minute or two—"

 "Yeah, maybe," Aaren responded, already on his way out the door.
 "But there's something odd here.
 Sal's never so much as missed a com check.
-And even if she did head to the restroom, we're supposed to report in whenever—"
+An' even if she did head to the loo, we're supposed to report whenever—"

 "That's Tank 15.
 I'll check it out."